Greginkansas/-openhab-openhab1wiki/Persistence.md

 - `<itemName>` - a single item identified by its name.
 This item can be a group item, but note that only its own (group) value will be persisted, not the states of its members.
 - `<groupName>*` - all members of this group will be persisted, but not the group itself.
   If no strategies are provided, the default strategies that are declared in the first section are used.
-  An alias can be optionally provided, if the persistence service requires special names (e.g. a table to use in a database, a feed id for an IoT-service etc.)
+  Optionally, an alias can be provided, if the persistence service requires special names (e.g. a table to use in a database, a feed id for an IoT-service etc.)

-As a result, a valid persistence configuration file might look like this:
+A valid persistence configuration file might look like this:

     // persistence strategies have a name and a definition and are referred to in the "Items" section Strategies {